TEB-model/teb/README.md

 ### Software

 See the [software documentation](docs/software-docs.md) for a general overview.
-For configuration options avalable at runtime please refer to [namelist options](docs/namelist-options.md).
+For configuration options available at runtime please refer to [namelist options](docs/namelist-options.md).

 ### Scientific
 The complete scientific documentation is included with the [SURFEX scientific documentation](http://www.umr-cnrm.fr/surfex/IMG/pdf/surfex_scidoc_v8.1.pdf).